Tell me more ×

 1

-For a homogeneous material characterized by a conductivity $\sigma$ (in S/m) the resistance between any two points is unbounded.
-Such "infinite" resistance even applies if one point is replaced by a spherical surface centered around the point.
-Just check for yourself and calculate the resistance for this latter configuration by integrating $ 1/(4 \pi r^2 \sigma)$ from zero to any finite radial distance.
+For a homogeneous material characterized by a resistivity $\rho$ (in $\Omega m$) the resistance between any two points of contact is unbounded.
+Such "infinite" resistance even applies if one point of contact is replaced by a spherical contact area centered around the point.
+Just check for yourself and calculate the resistance for this latter configuration by integrating $ \rho /(4 \pi r^2)$ from zero to any finite radial distance.

-Physically what is happening is that the electrical field strength diverges towards a current injection point.
-You have to assume finite electrodes to obtain a meaningful answer.
+Physically what happens is that the electrical field strength diverges towards a current injection point.
+You have to assume finite contact areas to obtain a meaningful answer.

-This doesn't seem correct.
-Ohm meters work: the result doesn't diverge or go to 0 if you put the two probes of an ohm meter on two positions of a sheet conductor - you get a nonzero reading for the resistance that does not depend sensitively on the shape of the contact area. – FrankH Jan 6 at 12:23
+• $\begingroup$ This doesn't seem correct.
+Ohm meters work: the result doesn't diverge or go to 0 if you put the two probes of an ohm meter on two positions of a sheet conductor - you get a nonzero reading for the resistance that does not depend sensitively on the shape of the contact area. $\endgroup$

-In 2D the divergence is milder (logarithmic), so you won't see a strong dependence on the size of the contact area. – Johannes Jan 6 at 12:33
+• $\begingroup$ In 2D the divergence is milder (logarithmic), so you won't see a strong dependence on the size of the contact area. $\endgroup$

 Your Answer